 If your house was built before 1990, it may have a service panel with a design flaw that can cause electrical safety issues.
 The following brands have older panels with known design flaws and should be replaced.

-These panels were installed in homes between 1950 and 1980 and have known design and manufacturing defects that can cause fires or electrical shocks.
+These panels were installed in homes and businesses between 1950 and 1980 and have known design and manufacturing defects that can cause fires or electrical shocks.

 Although Zinsco panels were taken off the market in the 1970s, those that remain allow the power to flow even when the breakers are switched off.
 That makes these panels a serious fire and shock hazard.
 Some Zinsco panels were rebranded as ITE-Sylvania and may also present safety hazards.
 However, not all Sylvania panels are defective and you should consult an electrician to find out more about yours.